Av-Det Rotation: a strategic footprint

 |0

-This work, Av-Det Rotation: a strategic footprint, by SrA Kristof Rixmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Av-Det Rotation: a strategic footprint, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT